angular/angular/aio/content/guide/router.md

 If the feature module is loaded asynchronously, the `CanLoad` guard is checked before the module is loaded.
 If _any_ guard returns false, pending guards that have not completed are canceled, and the entire navigation is canceled.

-Consider using [componentless routes](api/router/Route#componentless-routes) to more easily control access to child routes.
+Consider using [componentless routes](#nesting-routes) to more easily control access to child routes.
+A componentless route is a `Route` object that has a base path but no component; it serves as a container for a set of related child routes.

 ### Creating a guard service